82magnolia/panoramic-localization/README.md

-# panoramic-localization
+# Panoramic Localization
-Panoramic localization library containing PyTorch implementations of various panoramic localization algorithms.s
+Panoramic localization library containing PyTorch implementations of various panoramic localization algorithms.
+The library will be released in August.
+Stay tuned!